ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/entry_linking.rst

 	category="not 3&5"

-**Note:** When you use the category="3\|4" parameter (not excluding), you are implicitly telling ExpressionEngine to only deal with entries that have been assigned one or more categories.
+.. note:: When you use the category="3\|4" parameter (not excluding),
+	you are implicitly telling ExpressionEngine to only deal with entries that have been assigned one or more categories.
 If you have entries that haven't been categorized then they will be ignored and not included in the results.
-However, if you are using exclusion (category="not 3\|4"), then you will be shown all entries without those categories *including* those without any categories assigned.
+However, if you are using exclusion (``category="not 3|4"``), then you will be shown all entries without those categories *including* those without any categories assigned.
 	To change this behavior when excluding categories use the :ref:`channel-entries-uncategorized-entries` parameter.

 category\_group=
 ----------------